hackforla/getting-started/README.md

 ### If you are Developer or Data Scientist

+HackforLA.org is a standard [Jekyll][jekyll] site hosted on [GitHub pages][ghpages].

+To develop the site, you will need to first clone the repository on to your computer.
+For new Git users, see the [Using Git](#using-git) file.

-We make use of Docker for most of our projects, install it before you come for faster onboarding.
+We make use of Docker for most of our projects.
+Install Docker before you arrive for faster onboarding.

 You will need both Docker and Docker Compose.

 The recommended installation method is [Docker Desktop](https://docs.docker.com/install/#supported-platforms) for Windows 10 64-bit, Mac, and Linux users.
 Users of unsupported operating systems may check out [Docker Toolbox](https://docs.docker.com/toolbox/overview/) instead.

 More on using Docker and the concepts of containerization: